Daniel-Griffiths/portal-amalgamator/README.md

 ```
 ## Filters

-Various filters can be passed into the `search` method, a full list of supported filters can be found below:-
+Various filters can be passed into the `search` method, These can be used to narrow your search
+and to only return properties based on the criteria specified.

+A full list of supported filters can be found below:-

 | Filter      | Type   | Valid Values                     | Example   |
 |-------------|--------|----------------------------------|-----------|